Dagge1/modelmanagement/README.md

 Built with Vue 3 + Vite + Vuex + Router

 ## How to start
-- emter into CLI: npm install
+- enter into CLI: npm install
 - open two CLI instances, for the front end: npm run dev and another for the json server: npm run server
 - in the browser go to localhost:5000